capopt/capopt.github.io/index.md

 ***

 The main objective of *capopt* is to speed up the automatic configuration of optimization algorithms.
-It implements several capping mechanisms for optimization scenarios.
+It implements several capping methods for optimization scenarios.
 These methods use the performance of previously seen executions to determine a performance envelope, which is used to evaluate how good a new configuration is during its execution.
 If a poorly performing configuration is identified, *capopt* stops the execution and returns a penalized result value.

-The following paper describes *capopt* in detail and present an extensive experimental evaluation.
+The following article describes *capopt* in detail and present an extensive experimental evaluation.
 You can also check its [supplementary page](suppcor) for further experimental details.

 > **Capping Strategies for the Automatic Configuration of Optimization Algorithms**<br>
 > Marcelo de Souza, Marcus Ritt, and Manuel López-Ibáñez<br>